elastic/apm/specs/agents/otel-distribution.md

 attributes to the [cloud provider metadata](metadata.md#cloud-provider-metadata), which are usually provided through a metadata HTTP(s) endpoint accessible from the application.

-Elastic OpenTelemetry distribution SHOULD capture those by default as it helps onboarding experience.
+Elastic OpenTelemetry distributions SHOULD capture those by default for a better onboarding experience.
 Users MUST be able to disable this default to minimize application startup overhead or if those attributes are provided through the collector.

 Elastic distribution MUST extend the `OTEL_RESOURCE_PROVIDERS_${provider}_ENABLED` option to support the `false` value